dreamcatcher-tech/network/Inbox/2024-05-01 1156 anonymous ulids rather than pubkeys.md

 Then from the home chain, the machine would call for itself to be merged with the base actorId.
 This would be a no-op if we currently were the authenticated actorId.

 Who does the merging ?
+The one who just completed auth.
+If they want to act as authenticated.

+Other apps have the ability to check if an account is verified against different providers, so that if they trust those providers they can grant privilege escalation.

 Merging should be a function of the home isolate, not the auth providers.
 So an auth provider registers with the home isolate.